-The idea of designing your church website may seem like a daunting one for many, but it doesn’t have to be.
+The idea of designing a church website may seem like a daunting one for many, but it doesn’t have to be.

 The days of needing to know html code or being a programming expert are long gone.

 Now, with the help of WordPress, the largest website platform in the world, creating and building a church website is as easy as it’s ever been.

 Even if you’ve never started a website before, this how-to guide will show you exactly how to design a church website, the beginner friendly way.

 Compelling reasons your church needs a good website

 Most people search your website before ever stepping foot through your church doors.

 According to research conducted by Grey Matter Research, in the US, 17.4 million adults who do not attend worship services regularly visited a church website in the last 12 months.

 - In 2012, 46% of church attenders said that a church’s website was important in picking a church to visit (Source).

 - 33% of people said that the internet was the first place where they learned about their church (Source).